-Elementary students will have scheduled PE class for 150 minutes per week in accordance with state law and regulations concerning physical education requirements.
+Elementary will have scheduled PE class for 150 minutes per week in accordance with the Louisiana Department of Education for Physical Education requirements and state law.

 Middle School, Grades 6-8 - Students are administered the following Louisiana state approved assessments to monitor student progress for each grade.